 The DE handles the execution of applications, manages the data that results from analyses, and captures information about data provenance and parameter metadata.
 This means that researchers can add any tools needed for their research and can share tools and data with other collaborators without leaving the DE environment.

 Currently, the computational analysis takes place on a RENCI high performance computing system equipped with three Nvidia Tesla graphical processing units (GPUs), which greatly speeds up the time of data processing.

 “When you put a GPU in a server it’s about 20 times faster than a typical computing cluster without GPU nodes for certain types of computations,” said Erik Scott, a RENCI senior research software developer.
 “That is why so many clusters today include GPU nodes.”

 Using BRAIN-I, Stein and his team have a way to share extremely large files with each other and collaborators, and manage and track that data from the microscope to scientific publication.
 The intuitive environment is also platform agnostic and allows for computational analysis.
 The use of iRODS also enables the user to apply data management policies specific to the lab and the research project while keeping the data secure.

 About the video: Preliminary image of half of a mouse brain where each dot represents a specific type of neuron, called an inhibitory neuron.
 The brain has been loaded into a virtual reality environment so that the researchers can explore the anatomy in three dimensions and walk through and around the mouse brain.
 At the beginning of the video, the front of the brain is to the right and the back is to the left.
 The cortex, or covering of the brain, is at the top where there is a lower density of inhibitory neurons.

-BRAIN-I serves as a scientific test case for xDCI, which RENCI has designed to be usable by scientists in any field.
-The xDCI framework can be reconfigured to accommodate different data management policies, metadata conventions and the use of different computational tools.
+BRAIN-I serves as a scientific test case for HeLx, which RENCI has designed to be usable by scientists in any field.
+The HeLx framework can be reconfigured to accommodate different data management policies, metadata conventions and the use of different computational tools.